raineorshine/npm-check-updates/README.md

 Customize how packages are divided into groups when using `--format group`.

 Only available in .ncurc.js or when importing npm-check-updates as a module, not on the command line.
-To convert a JSON config to a JS config, follow the instructions at https://github.com/raineorshine/npm-check-updates#config-functions.
+To convert a JSON config to a JS config, follow the instructions at [Config Functions](#config-functions).

 ```js
 /**